Water Use and Supply

 Guyra's water supply system extracts water from the Gara River system with two dams located on the river north of Guyra.
 The first dam was constructed in 1957, with a second dam added in 1967 to supplement the supply storage.
 Water is pumped to the Council’s water treatment plant and then the treated water is pumped to the two town reservoirs.
 The pump line to the treatment works had augmentation works completed in 1981 with the addition of the second larger town reservoir to meet the town requirements at that time.
 Council has made improvements to the water system in Guyra with the implementation of fluoridation of the Guyra water supply.
 The fluoridation dosing equipment was installed in 2008.
 Other improvements included the relocation of the activated carbon dosage plant to the water supply reservoirs to improve the quality of the taste and odour of the water.

-Guyra Dam: Blue Green Algae - RED Alert
+Guyra Dam: Blue Green Algae - NIL Alert

 Drinking water quality